LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```

 ### Bloom filters in Parquet
-Parquet 1.12 introduces the option to generate and store bloom filters in Parquet metadata on the file footer.
+Parquet 1.12 introduces the option of generating and storing bloom filters in Parquet metadata on the file footer.
-Bloom filters improve the performance of filter predicates.
+Bloom filters improve the performance of certain filter predicates.
-They are particularly useful with high cardinality columns to overcome the limitations
+They are particularly useful with
-of using Parquet dictionaries.
+ - high cardinality columns to overcome the limitations of using Parquet dictionaries.
+ - for filters that seek for values that are likely not in the table/DataFrame, this is because in Bloom filters
+   false positive matches are possible, but false negatives are not.
-You can find the details [of bloom filters in Apache Parquet at this link](https://github.com/apache/parquet-format/blob/master/BloomFilter.md)
+You can find the details on [bloom filters in Apache Parquet at this link](https://github.com/apache/parquet-format/blob/master/BloomFilter.md)

 **Configuration**